-Perhaps the rumours were true.
+Perhaps the rumors were true.
 Perhaps the people who ink Super Putin! really are on the payroll at the Kremlin, and this was their latest ploy to make the real-life Putin seem more like the sensei-cum-superhero in their comics.
 Or maybe they're just a gang of playful dissidents who did it for a laugh.

-This is Sergey Kalenik, the guy who created Super Putin!
+This is Sergey Kalenik, the guy who created Super Putin!.
 We sent one of our Russian correspondents over to Sergey's flat in downtown Moscow to find out what was going on.

 VICE: You’re not paid by the Kremlin to make Putin popular amongst the kids, are you?